 How Personal Information is Protected

 How Payments are Processed

-In this section you can provide a bullet point list of customer rights, which includes the right to delete data and to update or correct any incorrect data.
-These also called data subject requests.
+In this section, you can provide a bullet point list of customer rights, which includes the right to delete data and to update or correct any incorrect data.
+These are also called data subject requests.

 These requests are provided by the GDPR Compliance Center app.

-GDPR Compliance Center app provides the e-privacy page from where customers or even guest users can make such requests and you as store owner can fulfil there requests automatically.
-These requests contain personal information that why the app is not storing any such information and all the processes take place in your store side.
+GDPR Compliance Center app provides the e-privacy page from where customers or even guest users can make such requests and you as a store owner can fulfill their requests automatically.
+These requests contain personal information that why the app is not storing any such information and all the processes take place on your store side.